Last updated:

 Insurance

-After a hurricane, even those with insurance may not be covered depending on the damage and type of insurance.
-Hurricanes often cause flash flooding, but people with flood damage need to have a separate policy through the National Flood Insurance Program.
+After a hurricane, even those with insurance may not be covered depending on the type of insurance a person has and the damage their homes incurred.
+Hurricanes often cause flash flooding, but people experiencing flood damage must have a separate policy through the National Flood Insurance Program to be covered.

-Numerous companies have withdrawn from the home insurance market in states across the country, including Louisiana and Florida.
+Numerous companies have withdrawn from the home insurance market in states nationwide, including Louisiana and Florida.
 Finding insurance is increasingly difficult and more expensive.

 CDP hosted a webinar on June 13 about the impact of disasters on insurance coverage.